What Is Lando Norris' Net Worth and Salary?

 Early Life

 Lando Norris was born on November 13, 1999, in Bristol, England, United Kingdom.
-Lando's father, Adam, a retired pensions manager, is one of the wealthiest people in Bristol, and as of 2018, he was the 501st-richest person in England.
+Lando's father, Adam, a retired pensions manager, is one of the wealthiest people in Bristol.
+He is estimated to be one of the 500 richest people in England.
 Norris' mother, Cisca, is from Belgium.
 Lando holds dual citizenship between England and Belgium, and he has two younger sisters, Cisca and Flo, and an older brother named Oliver who competed in karting until 2014.
 As a child, Norris tried horse riding, motorcycle riding, and quad biking, and when he was 7 years old, his father took him to the British Karting Championships, sparking Lando's interest in the sport.
 Norris attended Somerset's Millfield School, and though he left before taking his GCSEs, he studied math and physics with a full-time tutor.
 His family moved to Glastonbury so Lando could pursue a racing career, and he lived near the McLaren headquarters before moving to Monaco in 2022.

 Career